covid-at-home/covid-at-home/level2.md

 * Shortness of breath
 * Gastrointestinal symptoms

 Fever seems to be the most common symptom -- but it's not universal.
-[Early data](https://www.nejm.org/doi/full/10.1056/NEJMoa2002032) reported low incidence of gastrointestinal symptoms (diarrhea, nausea, vomiting, abdominal pain, loss of appetite).
-But [more recent evidence](https://journals.lww.com/ajg/Documents/COVID_Digestive_Symptoms_AJG_Preproof.pdf) suggests they are common and can even precede respiratory symptoms.
+[Early data](https://www.nejm.org/doi/full/10.1056/NEJMoa2002032) showed that gastrointestinal symptoms (diarrhea, nausea, vomiting, abdominal pain, loss of appetite) were uncommon.
+But [more recent evidence](https://journals.lww.com/ajg/Documents/COVID_Digestive_Symptoms_AJG_Preproof.pdf) suggests that they are common, and can even precede respiratory symptoms.
 Initial symptoms may also include joint / muscle pain, headache, chills, dizziness, nasal congestion, and sore throat.
 Later in the infection, symptoms may include [loss of smell and taste](npr.org/sections/goatsandsoda/2020/03/26/821582951/is-loss-of-smell-and-taste-a-symptom-of-covid-19-doctors-want-to-find-out) lasting for several days.

 However, common colds, flu, and allergies can also cause many of the same symptoms.
 In fact, nasal congestion, itchy eyes, and sneezing most likely indicate a condition other than COVID-19, such as allergies.
-There is no single unique COVID-19 sign or symptom.
+There is no single, unique COVID-19 sign or symptom.
 There is no way to know for sure whether you have COVID-19 without testing for it.

 Is COVID-19 spread in the community where you live?
 Or have you been to an affected area or been around someone who was in an affected area?
 Then your symptoms could very well be COVID-19.
 But remember: In many areas, the odds that it's something else will still be greater.